 - What movements of body are available to influence the skis, how can skis be controlled and directed

-- Which senses are necessary to perceive and classify the phyiscal forces applying in snow sports
+- Which senses are necessary to perceive and classify the physical forces applying in snow sports

-- Often people get into snow sports because rope ways take us up to the mountain top and skiing is being looked as an easy, non-exhausting way to do some sport in winter.
+- Often the reason get into snow sports is because rope ways take people up to the mountain top and skiing is being looked as an non-exhausting way to do some sport in winter.
 This mind set is not helpful to make progress.
 The superior execution of different skiing forms demands basic sportiness and specifically, sufficient power endurance.

-- Neither promising is to attend ski tuitions with the idea, getting soothed into a lullaby to miraculously become a good skier.
-It takes a full hands-on approach and active participation by the guest, to make progress in skiing
+- Neither promising is to attend ski tuition with the idea, getting soothed into a lullaby to miraculously become a good skier.
+It takes a full hands on approach and active participation by the guest, to make progress in skiing

 - Equally, to constantly remain in the comfort zone isn’t goal oriented.
-During ski tuitions, unfamillar excercises are intentionally introduced to provoke new motion answers.
+During ski tuition, unfamiliar exercises are intentionally introduced to provoke new motion answers.
 Guests are being encouraged to an open and motivated approach in this regard.

 - Going to the gym has become very popular.
-It definitely can be handy to build up specific muscle parts.
+It certainly can be beneficial to build up specific muscle parts.
 Though more ideal than to solely doing the gym is to engage in sports with wide range of movement shifts.
-The constant adjustment of the body’s center of gravity is highly useful when it comes to adjust ski positions.
+The constant adjustment of the body’s center of mass is highly useful when it comes to adjust ski positions.
 Like cycling, mountain biking, gymnastics, ice skating, trail running e.g. to name a few supplementary sports.

 - Hiking and e-biking, though popular as well, aren’t ideal as solely supplementary sports to cope with the physical demands of skiing.
-The body circle should be intensively stimulated during supplementary work outs beside snow sports.
+The circulatory system should be intensively stimulated during supplementary work outs beside snow sports.

-Hopefully, this will get you an helpful insight of the physical and mental demands of ski tuitions.
-Looking forward to keep the dialogue going during our ski lessons.
+Hopefully, this will get you an helpful insight of the physical and mental demands of ski tuition.
+Looking forward to keep the dialogue going during our lessons.